phac-nml/irida-plugin-ectyper/README.md

 # IRIDA ecTyper Plugin for E.coli serotyping
 This new IRIDA plugin allows deploying ecTyper, a tool for in silico E.coli serotyping, in IRIDA platform.

-The tool can not only type E.coli, but also identify other non-E.coli species.
+The tool can not only in silico sertypes E.coli samples, but also discriminates other non-E.coli samples.
 It can effectively discriminate between E.coli and Shigella and E.albertii.
 This tool is readily installable by the placement of the `*.jar` file (see releases section) in `/etc/irida/plugins` directory.
-New pipeline should appear after IRIDA restart.
+After IRIDA webserver restart, the new pipeline should appear.

 # Features
 New to version 1.0.0 incorporates